HRT: fact-checking risks and benefits

 Managing night sweats

-Many people experience hot flushes and night sweats during the menopause, which can affect your mood and sleep, as well as being uncomfortable in themselves.
+Many women have hot flushes and night sweats during the menopause, which can affect your mood and sleep, as well as being uncomfortable in themselves.

 Reducing vaginal dryness

-During the menopause, people may notice their sex drive falls, and their vagina may get drier.
-HRT may be able to help people keep up their sex life and reduce the discomfort of these physical changes.
+During the menopause, you may notice your sex drive falls, and your vagina may get drier.
+HRT may be able to help you maintain your sex life and reduce the discomfort of these physical changes.

 Osteoporosis